 On this page, we explain the different, effective treatments available as well as lifestyle changes you can make to improve your symptoms of OSA.

-Treatment focuses on reducing the number of breathing pauses you have when you’re asleep.
-You should feel less sleepy during the day, have a better quality of life and reduce your risk of getting health complications and having accidents.
+OSA is a long-term condition, and you may need ongoing treatment to control the symptoms.
+Treatment for OSA focuses on reducing the number of breathing pauses you have when you’re asleep.
+You should feel less sleepy during the day, have a better quality of life, and reduce your risk of getting health complications and having accidents.

 People react differently to treatment, but you’re likely to benefit a lot.
 For example:

-- you’ll have more energy and be less sleepy so you feel better physically and mentally
+- you’ll have more energy and be less sleepy, so you feel better physically and mentally

 - you’ll start to enjoy things you were finding difficult, such as staying awake to watch a film

 - if your driving was affected by excessive sleepiness, you’ll be safe to drive if you can satisfy DVLA your sleepiness is under control.